peeveen/peeveen/README.md

 - BSc Software Engineering (Distinction, awarded Court Medal) from University Of Paisley (now UWS)
 - HND Computing
 - 4 Higher grades, 7 Standard grades (including A/1 in mathematics)

-### Personal statements

-- I have been a professional software developer for approximately 30 years, with an appetite for solving problems and making things work well, with a particular focus on streamlining and automating working practices, and creating re-usable components and projects.
-- I tend to pick up new technologies fairly quickly.
-I've seen enough over the years to flatten most learning curves.
-I may not be au-fait with the exact set of technologies that you use, but I’m pretty confident I can handle it.
-- I have been interested in software development since I was a kid, wondering "how does this work?" while playing games on my Atari 2600.

 ## Hobbies & Interests